 Allow these experts to review, revise, and refine your application.
 Their experience can translate to clearer language and more defensible claims.

-- Insight: Consider mock reviews, where attorneys play devil’s advocate, challenging your application’s strength.
+- Insight: Consider mock reviews, where patent attorneys play devil’s advocate, challenging your application’s strength.
 This can prepare you for actual patent office queries.

 Avoiding Common Pitfalls in Patenting Analgesics